AtlasGPT Brain

 "Same question.
 Different specialty.
 Different answer."

 "Built by a neurosurgeon.
-Validated by 1,000+ clinicians."
+Validated by 1,000+ clinicians.
+[Neurosurgery-specific ads only]"

-"The Neurosurgical Atlas: The Bible of Neurosurgery."
+"The Neurosurgical Atlas: The Bible of Neurosurgery.
+[Neurosurgery-specific only]"

 "35 specialists.
 On call.
 Always."